Why was my mortgage denied in underwriting?

 A government-backed loan, from the Federal Housing Administration (FHA) for example, could have additional property standards, meaning you could be disqualified for something as simple as low water pressure.

 You can’t prove steady income

 An important part of your loan application is your job and income status.
 A lender wants to ensure you’ll be able to keep up with your monthly payments.

 Being out of work will make getting a mortgage pretty difficult.
 Lenders will even get nervous if they see that you’ve changed jobs lately.

 You’ll need to provide W-2 wage statements from the past two years, along with pay stubs from the past 30 days, as proof of employment and steady income.
 If you’ve started a new job recently, ask for a letter of employment or offer letter — something with the company letterhead that confirms your new expected income.

 You have bad credit

 If your credit score is in the dumps, you can kiss that mortgage goodbye.

-Each mortgage company will have different standards, but it could take a score of 700 or higher to be taken seriously.
-The exception is if you secure a government-backed loan from the FHA, in which case you might get approved with a score as low as 500.
+Each mortgage lender will have different standards, but it could take a score of 700 or higher to be taken seriously.
+The exception is if you secure an FHA loan, in which case you might get approved with a score as low as 500.

 Even if you checked a while back, your credit score can sometimes plummet without your knowledge.
 You may want to sign up for a free monitoring service like Credit Sesame that will show you your score, inform you if it changes and offer personalized advice on how to improve it.